 2.4.
-Limitations of study.
+Limitations of study.UNIVERSITY of the

 Limitations of the study were that the studies did not use the same approaches, used different indices, and many researchers who regarded opacities as fluoride induced may have been due to other causes.